adunning/latin-greek-scientific-terminology/vocabulary/latin-vocabulary.markdown

 SANGUI(N)-
 :   ‘blood’ (*sanguis*)
-:   SANGU-ine; SANGUI-MOT-or, of or relating to the circulation of blood; con-SANGIN-eous, related by birth or blood
+:   SANGU-ine; SANGUI-MOT-or, of or relating to the circulation of blood; con-SANGUIN-eous, related by birth or blood

 SICC-
 :   ‘dry’ (*siccus*)